Proxybat/UserCSS/Deviantart/DeviantArt DYWP/readme.md

 # Preview

 ![alt text](https://raw.githubusercontent.com/Proxybat/UserCSS/main/Deviantart/DeviantArt%20DYWP/Preview/DYWP-screenshot-mini.png "DeviantArt Deviants you watch page.")
-> Above is a screenshot of the default font switcher in action.
-The example font here is Comic Sans/cursive.
+> Above is a screenshot of the page with the userstyle enabled.
+(I'm using the classic on-site deviantart theme.)

 # Disclaimer!